fabric8io/fabric8/docs/mavenPlugin.md

 The following example shows you how to build and push a docker image to Kubernetes and deploy it and then use it.

-Make sure you have [installed OpenShift and Fabric8](http://fabric8.io/v2/getStarted.html) (which installs the web console and the local docker registry).
+Make sure you have followed the [Get Started Guide](http://fabric8.io/v2/getStarted.html) so you should have things running.

 You should be able to check if the docker registry is running OK via this command (which should return 'true'):